dsiefert/day-planner/README.md

     DayPlanner.interval = 5

 Note that if you try to schedule a task with an interval shorter than DayPlanner's interval, it'll complain and fail.
 If you shorten DayPlanner's interval to less than that of one of its tasks, it'll complain but not fail.
-It obviously will only run at scheduler thread's intervals.
+The task obviously will only run at scheduler thread's intervals.
 Use your best judgment.

 Specify your preferred interval (and whatever other goodies may be waiting in the pipeline) in config/day_planner_tasks.rb.
 Note that you probably won't manage to precede that first minute-long wait.
 I may default to a shorter value in the future.
 I dunno.
 Don't pressure me.